 It did not last long.
 I took a deep breath and straightened, jamming my hands in my pockets, a little embarrassed.
 I looked around to see if anyone had noticed.
 I could feel the sadness wash over me but just as quickly sluice away to leave only confusion.

 “Are you all right?
 What’s wrong?”
-Diane asked, worry clear on her face.
+Darla asked, worry clear on her face.